Evolution: Speciation

 Speciation is the process where a species diverges into two or more descendant species.

-There are multiple ways to define the concept of "species."
+There are multiple ways to define the concept of "species".
 The choice of definition is dependent on the particularities of the species concerned.
 For example, some species concepts apply more readily toward sexually reproducing organisms while others lend themselves better toward asexual organisms.
 Despite the diversity of various species concepts, these various concepts can be placed into one of three broad philosophical approaches: interbreeding, ecological and phylogenetic.
 The Biological Species Concept (BSC) is a classic example of the interbreeding approach.
 Defined by evolutionary biologist Ernst Mayr in 1942, the BSC states that "species are groups of actually or potentially interbreeding natural populations, which are reproductively isolated from other such groups."
-Despite its wide and long-term use, the BSC like others is not without controversy, for example because these concepts cannot be applied to prokaryotes; this is called the species problem.
+Despite its wide and long-term use, the BSC like other species concepts is not without controversy, for example, because genetic recombination among prokaryotes is not an intrinsic aspect of reproduction; this is called the species problem.
 Some researchers have attempted a unifying monistic definition of species, while others adopt a pluralistic approach and suggest that there may be different ways to logically interpret the definition of a species.

 Barriers to reproduction between two diverging sexual populations are required for the populations to become new species.
 Gene flow may slow this process by spreading the new genetic variants also to the other populations.
 Depending on how far two species have diverged since their most recent common ancestor, it may still be possible for them to produce offspring, as with horses and donkeys mating to produce mules.
 Such hybrids are generally infertile.
 In this case, closely related species may regularly interbreed, but hybrids will be selected against and the species will remain distinct.
 However, viable hybrids are occasionally formed and these new species can either have properties intermediate between their parent species, or possess a totally new phenotype.
-The importance of hybridisation in producing new species of animals is unclear, although cases have been seen in many types of animals, with the gray tree frog being a particularly well-studied example.
+The importance of hybridisation in producing new species of animals is unclear, although cases have been seen in many types of animals, with the grey tree frog being a particularly well-studied example.

 Speciation has been observed multiple times under both controlled laboratory conditions and in nature.
 In sexually reproducing organisms, speciation results from reproductive isolation followed by genealogical divergence.
 There are four primary geographic modes of speciation.
 The most common in animals is allopatric speciation, which occurs in populations initially isolated geographically, such as by habitat fragmentation or migration.
 Selection under these conditions can produce very rapid changes in the appearance and behaviour of organisms.
 As selection and drift act independently on populations isolated from the rest of their species, separation may eventually produce organisms that cannot interbreed.